Table of Contents

 The inflammatory phase lasts for a few weeks and is characterized by a hematoma collection at the fracture line with resorption of the bone edges that lost their blood supply.
 It is similar to classic inflammation with swelling, tenderness and redness, all powered by cytokine release.
 Multipotent mesenchymal cells undergo transformation into osteoprogenitor cells which start bone formation.

 The next phase is characterized by callus formation which is invaded by newly formed blood vessels.
 This phase continues for months with cartilage and bone formation.
 The callus is formed by cartilage, which ossifies and hardens later on, and the endochondral bone at the fracture site covers the callus.
-Clinical union is achieved in this phase as the pain with movement of the affected limb disappears and the stabilization of the bone segment with movement occurs.
+The clinical union is achieved in this phase as the pain with movement of the affected limb disappears and the stabilization of the bone segment with movement occurs.

-With the achievement of clinical union, remodeling starts.
+With the achievement of a clinical union, remodeling starts.
 It lasts for years while the bone is brought back to its original size and shape.
 The remodeling phase is characterized by ossification of the cartilaginous callus.

 Clinical Picture of Bone Fractures